 - Secure the transport tube cap.

-Hospitals and clinics may advise nurses to use other mediums and methods, but our hope is to provide a valuable resource for those who use Puritan products.
+Hospitals and clinics may advise nurses to use other media and methods, but our hope is to provide a valuable resource for those who use Puritan products.
 It's the least we can do considering your time and sacrifice spent helping others.
 So thank you and Happy Nurses Week!

 Still have questions about swabbing for MRSA, or about other Puritan disposable medical products?
 Contact us today!